Skip to main content

 ABOUT THE PROJECT

-Boogie is an observational study that examines changes in bone markers P1NP and CTX-1 (measured in blood tests) during and after treatment of inflammation-with or without cortisone preparations-in patients with inflammatory joint diseases.
+BOOGIE is an observational study investigating changes in the bone markers P1NP and CTX-1 (measured in blood samples) during and after treatment of inflammation – with or without cortisone preparations – in patients with inflammatory joint diseases.

-Bone markers can be used to follow up osteoporosis (osteoporosis) and can help reduce the need for bone density measurements in follow -up.
-This can free up capacity for examinations of patients who have not yet received an osteoporosis diagnosis.
+Bone markers can be used to monitor osteoporosis (bone fragility) and may help reduce the need for bone density measurements in follow-up.
+This may free up capacity for examinations of patients who have not yet been diagnosed with osteoporosis.

-Osteoporosis (osteoporosis) is very common in the population and even more common in patients with rheumatological diseases.
-Fractures due to osteoporosis can cause significant loss of function and increased mortality.
-The condition is underdiagnosed and under -treated.
+Osteoporosis (bone thinning) is very common in the population and even more common in patients with rheumatological diseases.
+Fractures due to osteoporosis can cause significant functional loss and increased mortality.
+The condition is underdiagnosed and undertreated.

-The treatment usually consists of medicines that prevent bone breakdown, so -called antiresorptive drugs.
-These reduce bone sales and lower the risk of fracture.
+Treatment usually consists of medications that prevent bone breakdown, so-called antiresorptive drugs.
+These reduce bone turnover and lower the risk of fractures.

 In Norway, it has become common to use bone markers to follow up osteoporosis treatment.
-Low bone marker values indicate good treatment effects of anti-sorptive drugs.
-The specific markers measured in blood tests are the N-terminal propeptide of type 1 procollagen (P1NP) and C-telopeptide of type 1 collagen (CTX-1).
-After 3-6 months, bone markers may indicate whether the treatment works and possibly provide the basis for early adjustment.
-The markers can also help determine the time of the next dose of zoledronate infusion.
+Low bone marker values indicate a good treatment effect of the antiresorptive drugs.
+The specific markers measured in blood tests are N-terminal propeptide of type 1 procollagen (P1NP) and C-telopeptide of type 1 collagen (CTX-1).
+After 3–6 months, bone markers can indicate whether the treatment is working, and possibly provide a basis for early adjustment.
+The markers can also help determine the time for the next dose of zoledronate infusion.

-Bone markers are affected by several factors, including fractures, inflammation, kidney failure and cortisone treatment.
+Bone markers are affected by several factors, including fractures, inflammation, kidney failure, and cortisone therapy.
 Cortisone is often used in the treatment of rheumatological diseases, but has several negative effects on the skeleton and increases the risk of osteoporosis and fractures.
-Cortisone can also lower the bone marker values, regardless of the actual bone sales.
+Cortisone can also lower bone marker values, regardless of actual bone turnover.

-There are no studies that have determined which cortisondosis does not affect the bone markers, or how long the bone marker values remain affected after cortisone treatment.
-It is also not clear to what extent inflammation or treatment of inflammation without cortisone affects the bone markers.
+There are no studies that have determined the dose of cortisone that does not affect bone markers, or how long bone marker values remain affected after cortisone treatment.
+It is also not clear to what extent inflammation or treatment of inflammation without cortisone affects bone markers.

-Clinicians who treat osteoporosis need clarity when bone markers can be used as a reliable target in the follow -up and when they cannot.
-The knowledge from the Boogie study can help reduce the need for bone density measurements and free up the capacity to examine undiagnosed patients.
-This could be of great importance to the waiting lists throughout Norway.
-The results of the study can be quickly implemented in clinical guidelines both nationally and internationally.
+Clinicians treating osteoporosis need clarity on when bone markers can be used as a reliable measure in follow-up, and when they cannot.
+The knowledge from the BOOGIE study can help reduce the need for bone density measurements and free up capacity to examine undiagnosed patients.
+This could have a major impact on waiting lists throughout Norway.
+The results from the study can be quickly implemented in clinical guidelines both nationally and internationally.

 WHO CAN JOIN?

-Current participants are adult patients with active inflammatory joint disease as either:
+Eligible participants are adult patients with active inflammatory joint disease who either:

-The main group consists of recently diagnosed patients with rheumatoid arthritis (arthritis) who will start treatment with methotrexate and prednisolone .
+The main group consists of newly diagnosed patients with rheumatoid arthritis who are about to start treatment with Methotrexate and Prednisolone .

 Subgroups:

-- Patients with psorias arthritis or spondyloarthritis who will start DMard treatment.
+1. Patients with psoriatic arthritis or spondyloarthritis who are about to start DMARD treatment.

-- Patients with rheumatoid arthritis, psoriasis arthritis or spondyloarthritis who will receive cortisone injection in joints or muscle, without a change in the DMard treatment .
+2. Patients with rheumatoid arthritis, psoriatic arthritis or spondyloarthritis who are to receive a cortisone injection into the joint or muscle, without a change in DMARD treatment .

 Exclusion criteria:

-- Women of menopause (perimenopause) or during treatment with estrogen
+• Women in menopause (perimenopause) or undergoing treatment with estrogen

-Study staff assesses whether the participants meet the inclusion criteria and have no exclusion criteria.
+Study personnel assess whether participants meet the inclusion criteria and have no exclusion criteria.

-Patients are recruited from the rheumatological outpatient clinics at Diakonhjemmet Hospital and Drammen Hospital .
+Patients are recruited from the rheumatology outpatient clinics at Diakonhjemmet Hospital and Drammen Hospital .

-Those who want to participate must take a blood test before starting cortisone or other treatment for inflammatory joint disease.
-The samples are analyzed for P1NP and CTX-1 at the medical biochemical department at Drammen Hospital.
-Samples from the deacon home are sent there every six weeks.
+Those who wish to participate must take a blood sample before starting cortisone or other treatment for inflammatory joint disease.
+The samples are analyzed for P1NP and CTX-1 at the Medical Biochemistry Department at Drammen Hospital.
+Samples from Diakonhjemmet are sent there every six weeks.

-- Every four weeks, up to six months after cortisone treatment.
+• Every four weeks, until six months after completion of cortisone treatment.

-- A total of 7-10 blood tests per participant.
+• A total of 7–10 blood samples per participant.

-The forms are answered digitally with BankID, and participants receive a link by e-mail.
-The short forms also act as a reminder of blood tests.
-The content of the forms is factors that can affect the bone marker values, such as fractures, cortisone use, infections or new diseases.
+The forms are completed digitally with BankID, and participants receive a link by email.
+The short forms also serve as reminders for blood tests.
+The content of the forms focuses on factors that can affect bone marker values, such as fractures, cortisone use, infections or new illnesses.

-Participants in the Boogie study do not need to meet extra checks in hospitals in addition to blood sampling.
-If blood tests are included in the clinical follow-up of the patient's inflammatory joint disease, the boogie samples will be coordinated with these, so that the number of extra blood tests is reduced.
+Participants in the BOOGIE study do not need to attend any additional hospital check-ups beyond blood sampling.
+If blood sampling is part of the clinical follow-up of the patient's inflammatory joint disease, the BOOGIE samples will be coordinated with these, reducing the number of additional blood samples.

 The entire project consists of